Caroline Dolehide: 2024: Major semifinal, WTA 1000 title and world No. 9 in doubles

+2025: ATX Open quarterfinal, Indian Wells third round

+At the ATX Open, Dolehide defeated qualifier Anastasia Zakharova and Varvara Gracheva to make it through to the quarterfinals, at which point her run was ended by Greet Minnen.
+The following week at the WTA 1000 tournament in Indian Wells, she overcame Kamilla Rakhimova and lucky loser Eva Lys, before losing to 18th seed Marta Kostyuk in the third round.

+2026: Third career doubles title

+As top seeds, Dolehide partnered with Irina Khromacheva to win her third WTA Tour doubles title at the Copa Colsanitas, defeating Valeriya Strakhova and Anastasia Tikhonova in the final.

 Playing style

 Dolehide is an aggressive baseliner.
 She is known for having a strong serve and powerful groundstrokes, which she uses to a hit a high number of winners.
 Her forehand in particular is one of her best shots and was already very advanced while she was still a teenager.
 CiCi Bellis faced Dolehide at the 2014 Orange Bowl when both players were still juniors and commented that Dolehide "hits probably the hardest by far" compared to Bellis's other opponents and said "her serve is amazing."
 Venus Williams defeated Dolehide at the 2018 Canadian Open, but commented that "she had a really great second serve."

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.